 I built the Resource Centre in Confluence.
 The structure was decided and designed in lockstep with the VP of Marketing, but also the CRO.
 At the time, I had a little bit of an advantage to this so when I show you the success numbers don't get excited, I'm not that amazing.
-I just happen to have the CRO as my boss at the time.
+I just happened to have the CRO as my boss at the time.

 It's a little bit of a different story when the sales guy is telling his subordinates, 'hey, you better work on this and do this'.

-Enable on formalized resources
+Enable formalized resources

 Because the boot camp had passed but we knew we wanted to retest these guys in a couple of months, what we did was created an event.